New York State Hotline

 Housing Learning Consortium: The development of a housing learning consortium is an opportunity for a state and local partnership to share innovations, ideas, best practices and challenges to inform New York State’s continued survivor-centered response to the housing needs of domestic violence survivors.

-New York State Domestic Violence Dashboard
+New York State Gender-Based Violence Dashboard

 Please refer to the Domestic Violence Dashboard Guide for an overview of the Dashboard and a summary of data points added by year.
 Please email [email protected] to obtain Dashboards from previous years.